 The Many Hats of Food & Beverage Business Owners

-One minute you’re being praised by customers; the next you’re cleaning up after them.
-That’s exactly why your business is lucky to have you, you’re willing to do it all at any given time to keep standards high and set an example for your staff.
+One minute you’re being praised by customers; the next you could cleaning up after them.
+That’s exactly why your business is lucky to have you, you’re most likely willing to do it all at any given time to keep standards high and set an example for your staff.

 Hats off to you, boss.

-And speaking of hats, we thought you might appreciate a reminder of the ones you’ll need to wear so your Food & Beverage operation runs smoothly for years to come.
+And speaking of hats, we thought you might appreciate a reminder of the ones you’ll likely need to wear so your Food & Beverage operation can run smoothly for years to come.

 Before diving into the list, it’s important to understand that you can’t, nor should you expect to, claim each of these responsibilities as ultimately yours.
-Your time and energy are limited, which brings us to sombrero numero uno.
+Your time and energy are limited, which brings us to number one.

-A gut feeling will always be your most advanced hiring tool, but there are certain considerations that will empower you with the least chance for error.
-Even the smartest business owner can make the wrong hire occasionally, so it’s obvious that this is a never-ending effort — especially in an industry with excellent job prospects due to the large number of workers that leave the occupation each year, as told by the U.S. Bureau of Labor Statistics.
+A gut feeling could be your most advanced hiring tool, but there are certain considerations that can empower you with the least chance for error.
+Even the smartest business owner can make the wrong hire occasionally, so it’s obvious that this is a never-ending effort — especially in an industry with excellent job prospects due to the large number of workers that leave an occupation each year, as told by the U.S. Bureau of Labor Statistics.

-While you figure it out, here are some pointers that will help you the next time you’re playing 20 questions.
+While you figure it out, here are some pointers that might help you the next time you’re playing 20 questions.

 - The $4,000 bet.
 Are you willing to bet that amount of money on the candidate in front of you?
 Check your gut.

 - The more, the less.
 The more responsibility an employee has, the less they’ll want to leave you.
 This means that you or your manager must perfect the art of interviewing entry-level candidates (bussers, runners and cashiers).
 Meanwhile, managers, servers, bartenders, baristas and cooks will usually bring up their needs and concerns to you before deciding to abandon ship.
 Compromise?
 Also an art.